Where Does The Body's Vitality Come From?

-Because the normal architecture of protein’s cross-linking behavior limits how much gels can expand (as the proteins which would need to separate to accommodate the growing gel are prevented from doing so by the cross links), when tissue or protein is damaged, this limitation can be partially removed.
-As a result, experiments on a microscopic scale have been conducted showing that human tissue will swell and expand when it is damaged.
+Because the normal architecture of protein’s cross-linking behavior limits how much gels can expand (as the proteins which would need to separate to accommodate the growing gel are prevented from doing so by cross links between them), when tissue or protein is damaged, this limitation can be partially removed.
+As a result, it can be seen on a microscopic scale that human tissue will swell and expand when it is damaged.
 Likewise, Pollack has argued that this is most likely what happens when you experience a musculoskeletal trauma.
 In Pollack’s proposed model, the initial gel formation further expands the existing tear, and this progressive expansion of liquid crystalline water eventually leads to visible swelling.

 On a larger scale, one of the major engineering challenges for the body is having weight-bearing joints like the knees be able to maintain their range of motion without becoming damaged by the continual friction they experience on a daily basis.
-A remarkable characteristic about liquid crystalline water is that provided the surface from which it forms remains, it can be destroyed and then reform its almost frictionless surface over and over again.
+A remarkable characteristic about liquid crystalline water is that, provided the surface from which it forms remains intact, liquid crystalline water can be destroyed and then reform, along with its almost frictionless surface, over and over again.

 Because of this, the liquid crystalline water ends up being the component which absorbs the stress experienced by healthy joints, and provided the joint is healthy, this water can instantly regenerate from that stress.
 In conjunction with this regenerating layer of negatively charged liquid crystalline water, at the very center of the joint, there is a pocket of positively charged protons which repel from each other and create an expansive pressure (like what is seen in a water droplet).
 Since the joint capsule seals this region, those protons are unable to escape and thus effectively function like repelling magnets (e.g., consider a maglev train) that resist the weight of the body and maintain the central space within the joint.

 Note: a “gradient” describes a difference in the concentration of things in two different areas.
-This could include electrical charges (batteries depend upon gradients), electrolytes, or temperatures—and many gradients provide an easily harvestable source of energy.
+This could include electrical charges (i.e. batteries depend upon gradients), electrolytes, or temperatures—and many gradients provide an easily harvestable source of energy.

-The existing paradigm of physics supports the following:
+The existing paradigm of physics asserts the following:

 •The natural state of things is to be disordered and evenly mixed.